sdnfr/GENE/README.md

 ```

 To generate your own data using NAS-Bench-101 and NATS-Bench, you need to download and install the required tabular benchmarks.
+(The automatic setup will install this for you)

 ### NAS-Bench-101 Setup